eXTReMe Tracker

 My colorwheel was made in CYMK and printed in CYMK

-The four large color dots are only extra added colors for this example.
+The four large color dots are only extra added RGB colors for this example.
 They are unconverted RGB colors added to a CMYK image that has been converted to an RGB image and worked on.
 In these conversions the RGB keeps the same colors that were in the CMYK.
-Now I can add RGB colors to the existing CMYK colors.
+Now I can add RGB colors to the existing CMYK colors if I want but they won't print.
 Yellow to red RGB colors are accurate but not the rest.
 They won't print accurately.. but I can add them for monitor viewing.

 This shows the printers problem.
 Those 4 corner color dots below can't be reproduced in print accurately, they are out of gamut.

-Only the spectrum in the inner CMYK colored color wheel will print accurately.
-The four outer colors won't.
+Only the spectrum in the inner CMYK RCW will print accurately.
+The four outer colors won't because they are RGB colors that are out of gamut, all CMYK colors are in gamut.

 CMYK to RGB colorwheel